HIGH STREET WINDOWS

 Commissioned by Kensington and Chelsea Council, the installations encourage visibility of arts and culture unique to the borough, increasing positive perceptions of a vibrant and diverse area of London steeped in history and bustling with creativity, injecting creativity and promoting cultural engagement for a more sustainable high street.

-The first sites, unveiled in December 2020, feature new works by London-based artists Fiona Grady, Ian Kirkpatrick, the Dotmaster, Gala Bell, and Alexander Ikhide; with upcoming installations by LUAP, Orlanda Broom and more.
+The first sites feature new works by London-based artists Fiona Grady, Ian Kirkpatrick, the Dotmaster, Gala Bell, Alexander Ikhide, LUAP and Orlanda Broom.

 Follow us on Instagram @kcawlondon and subscribe to our newsletter to be the first to find out about new sites and learn more about the project and participating artists.